 Official estimates should be used to understand the positivity rate for a single point in time.
-This is based on the modelled estimate for the latest week and is our best and most stable estimate, used in all previous outputs.
+This is based on the modelled estimate for the latest week and is our best and most stable estimate and is used in all previous outputs.
 The modelled estimate is more suited to understand the recent trend.
 This is because the model is regularly updated to include new test results and smooths the trend over time.
-These modelled estimates can be found in the accompanying datasets.
+These modelled estimates can be found in the dataset that accompanies this bulletin.

-The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) and the unweighted sample counts are included in the accompanying datasets.
+The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) and the unweighted sample counts are included in the dataset that accompanies this bulletin.
 These estimates are produced using a different method of weighting to the model and are available for people who wish to compare infection levels over time in this way.